M.S. in Adolescence/Special Education Application Process

 The master's program in adolescence and special education operates on a rolling admissions basis.
 Applications are reviewed as they are received and admissions decisions are made within four weeks of receipt of a completed application.

-Contact the Office of Graduate Admissions if you have questions about the application process.
+Contact the Office of Transfer and Graduate Admissions if you have questions about the application process.

 Semester Entry Options